22 Fun Indoor Activities for When It’s Raining in San Diego

 Best tips for visiting San Diego Zoo from a local

-Don’t let a little rain stop you from experiencing the joy of a day at the San Diego Zoo.
-Some people actually prefer rainy day visits, as precipitation tends to thin out the crowds.
+Don’t let a little rain stop you from experiencing a day at the San Diego Zoo.
+Some people actually prefer rainy-day visits, as precipitation tends to thin out the crowds.

-What’s more, many animals can be more active when the weather is cool and rainy.
-In the event of a downpour, you can always take shelter and watch a movie at the 4D theater.
+Plus, many animals can be more active when the weather is cool and wet.
+Elephants love mud, for example, and panda fur repels water.
+In the event of a downpour, you can always take shelter in a shop or indoor exhibit like the Reptile House or watch a movie at the 4D theater.
+I’ve written a guide on visiting the San Diego Zoo in the rain to help you stay dry on the right trails.

 Best San Diego Museums for Kids: The New Children's Museum